What Is a Restricted Driver’s License?

 Receiving this license is not a full reinstatement of one’s driving privileges.
 They can only operate a vehicle to drive to work, school, doctor appointments, or to visit children.

-A Chandler restricted license attorney could help individuals to evaluate whether they may be eligible to receive these licenses and to take the necessary legal steps to acquire them.
+A Chandler restricted license attorney could help individuals to evaluate whether they may be eligible to receive these licenses and take the necessary legal steps to acquire them.

 Regaining the Right to Drive Through a Restricted Permit